Final report for SW22-938

 Objective 1:

-Aboveground vegetation sampling will enable us to assess grazing treatment effects on cheatgrass and perennial vegetation, while also supporting the aims of Objectives 2 and 3.
-In July 2022 and 2023, we took line-point intercept measurements of plant species and ground cover every 1 m along sampling transects.
+Aboveground vegetation sampling enables us to assess grazing treatment effects on cheatgrass and perennial vegetation, while also supporting the aims of Objectives 2 and 3.
+In July 2022, 2023, and 2024, we took line-point intercept measurements of plant species and ground cover every 1 m along sampling transects.
 Destructive sampling within 15, 0.25 m2 quadrats/plot was conducted along transects to measure aboveground biomass of functional groups and litter.
 Samples were dried (48 hours, 60°C) to estimate aboveground biomass dry weight.
-Processing of species cover data and biomass weighing is complete for both years.
+We aggregated the species cover data into five functional groups: cheatgrass, other graminoids, native and non-native forbs, and shrubs.
+Treatment effects on species diversity, functional group cover, and functional group biomass were conducted with generalized linear mixed effects models, as described above.
+Distance-based redundancy analysis was used to test for treatment effects on plant community composition.

 Objective 2:

-To improve mechanistic understanding of the ecological sustainability of the grazing treatments, we will quantify how grazing alters litter input, soil organic matter (SOM) content, soil carbon (C) and nitrogen (N) stocks and soil N cycling, since these feed back directly to plant production and community composition.
-To assess N cycling, in-situ nitrogen release of plant-available N is being measured with ion-exchange resins (Plant Root Simulator probes) that we buried near the start of the growing seasons in 2022 and 2023 (Adair et al. 2008, Concilio and Loink 2008, Martinsen et al. 2012).
-We removed the first set of probes after approximately one year of burial in 2023 and immediately replaced them with a second set that will be removed near the start of the growing season in 2024.
+To improve mechanistic understanding of the ecological sustainability of the grazing treatments, we quantified how grazing alters litter input, soil organic matter (SOM) content, soil carbon (C) and nitrogen (N) stocks and soil N cycling, since these feed back directly to plant production and community composition.
+To assess N cycling, we measured in-situ nitrogen release of plant-available N with ion-exchange resins (Plant Root Simulator probes) that we buried near the start of the growing seasons in 2022 and 2023 and retrieved after one year to capture annual nutrient supply rates (Adair et al. 2008, Concilio and Loink 2008, Martinsen et al. 2012).
 In addition to measuring nitrate- and ammonium-associated N, the probes also adsorb other cations and anions available in the soil (e.g., phosphate, potassium, calcium, magnesium, etc.), which can be correlated with plant mineral concentrations obtained from the forage analyses.

 Objective 3: